 Medical needs, and the services available in a host country, will be a consideration.
-Before you apply, review important medical information for applicants to learn about medical conditions that cannot be supported during Peace Corps service.
+Before you apply, review important medical information for applicants.
 All applicants undergo a comprehensive medical and dental assessment based on their health history to determine if their medical needs can be supported in our host countries.

 There is a Peace Corps medical officer in-country to help you protect and maintain your health and to provide primary care as needed.
 If a medical condition should arise that requires a level of care not available in the country of assignment, medical evacuation to another country or to the United States will be arranged.

 View our health video series for more information about health before, during and after service.